ory/kratos/docs/docs/concepts/identity-data-model.md

 ### Identifier for Username and Password Flows

-ORY Kratos can set specific fields to be used as the _identifier_ e.g. username, email, phone number, etc., in the Username and Password Registration and Login
+You can configure ORY Kratos to use specific fields as the _identifier_ e.g. username, email, phone number, etc., in the Username and Password Registration and Login Flow:
-Flow:

 ```json5
 {